kristianmandrup/generator-stenciljs/README.md

 ## Status

-Works :)
+Very much a WIP.
+Major refactoring underway in [page-component](https://github.com/kristianmandrup/generator-stenciljs/tree/page-component) branch

-Please help improve it!
+Please help improve it so we can get a good modern generator (and underlying infrastructure to make it easy to maintain and extend...)

 ## Installation